Ruvyrom/Ruvomain-Protocol/README.md

 <img src="https://img.shields.io/badge/| License MIT-black?logo=conventionalcommits&logoColor=f5f5f5&style=flat-square" alt=License>
 </p>

-> This project is a tool to surgically remove unwanted apps from Samsung phones without needing root access.
+> This project is a tool to surgically remove unwanted apps from Samsung and other phones without needing root access.
 It’s designed to be safe, clean, and keep your device integrity intact.
 >
 > **Note:** This tool runs via the command line (terminal).
 It’s built for users who want deep control over their device.
 If you're looking for a "one-click" app with a standard interface, this might not be for you.